 Let’s answer those questions by identifying and discussing ten of the digital signage features every solution must have.

 Commercial-grade displays offer more durable hardware as compared to consumer-grade screens more common in homes.
-In addition, commercial-grade screens offer more inputs for external device connection & interoperability.
+Also, commercial-grade screens offer more inputs for external device connection & interoperability.

 The stronger housings, glass, & consoles also offer enhanced durability along with the heavy-duty hardware needed for screens that are operable 12-15 hours per day – and sometimes more.

-A digital signage player also referred to as a “media player” is basically just a small computer that is used to broadcast content on any digital display system.
+A digital signage player also referred to as a “media player” is a small device that is used to broadcast content on any digital display system.